 The study also features the importance of having legislation and policies in place to support post-disaster recovery measures.
 The government can even take this step further by creating future economic opportunities for the communities to help in their long-term recovery.

-The study highlights Kaikoura’s best practices regarding its post-earthquake psychological and social recovery.
+The study highlights Kaikoura’s best practices regarding its psychological and social recovery after the earthquake.
 After a disaster, the community requires support at various levels.

-When the earthquake struck Kaikoura, the community of 3800 was disconnected from the rest of the country for two days due to road and rail network damages, and disruption at the seafloor makes it hard for relief ships to reach the community.
+When the earthquake struck Kaikoura, the community of 3800 was disconnected from the rest of the country for two days due to damage to the road and rail network.
+Disruption at the seafloor made it hard for relief ships to reach the community.

 Consequently, the Kaikoura District Council welcomed the chance to use the Build Back Better Framework for their post-disaster recovery efforts and make the city more resilient to future disasters.

-The study finds that Kaikoura’s psychosocial and economic post-disaster recovery aligned with the BBB Framework indicators and how relevant it is in assessing and planning for its recovery.
-Psychological, social wellbeing and recovery were central to Kaikoura’s recovery implemented by their local council.
+The study finds that Kaikoura’s psychosocial and economic post-disaster recovery aligned with the BBB Framework indicators and their relevance in assessing and planning recovery.
+Psychological and social wellbeing and recovery were central to Kaikoura’s recovery, which was implemented by their local council.

-Examples of these actions include providing psychological counselling services to reach out to affected households, free legal advice on insurance, rebuild, and other queries related to housing that communities need, and earthquake and other community funds to support the recovery of the local community.
+Examples of these actions include providing psychological counselling services to reach out to affected households, free legal advice on insurance, rebuilding, and other housing queries that communities need, and earthquake and other community funds to support the recovery of the local community.

-Overall, the study participants, those who were involved and implemented the post-disaster recovery operations in Kaikoura, have agreed that the BBB indicators for psychosocial and economic recovery were valuable and applicable for a positive outcome for Kaikoura.
+Overall, the study participants, those who were involved in and implemented the post-disaster recovery operations in Kaikoura, agreed that the BBB indicators for psychosocial and economic recovery were valuable and applicable to a positive outcome for Kaikoura.

 Neeraj, S., Mannakkara,S., & Wilkinson, S. (2020, January 6).
 Evaluating socio-economic recovery as part of building back better in Kaikoura, New Zealand, International Journal of Disaster Risk Reduction, Volume 52, 2021, 101930, ISSN 2212-4209, https://doi.org/10.1016/j.ijdrr.2020.101930